argilla-io/argilla/argilla/docs/how_to_guides/custom_fields.md

 )
 ```

-Besides the new `CustomField` code above, reusing the same steps as in the [Without advanced mode](#without-advanced-mode) section, will create a dataset and log a record to it, yielding the same result.
+Besides the new `CustomField` code above, reusing the same approach as in the [Using handlebars in your template](#using-handlebars-in-your-template) section, will create a dataset and log a record to it, yielding the same result.

 ![example-gallery-end](../assets/images/how_to_guides/custom_field/images_in_two_columns.png)